 The fair value of stock options is estimated as of the date of grant using the Black-Scholes option-pricing model.
 The fair value of RSUs is estimated based on the fair market value of our common stock on the date of grant.
-For stock options and RSUs, the fair value of award that is expected to vest is recognized as compensation expense on a straight-line basis over the requisite service period.
+For stock options and RSUs, the fair value of the award that is expected to vest is recognized as compensation expense on a straight-line basis over the requisite service period.
 Because stock-based compensation expense is based on awards ultimately expected to vest, it reflects estimated forfeitures.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from initial estimates.
 Previously recognized expense is reversed for the portion of awards forfeited prior to vesting.

 The fair value of PBRSUs is estimated as of the date of grant using the Monte-Carlo simulation model.
 For PBRSUs, stock-based compensation expense is recognized over the derived service period for each tranche (or market condition).
 Because our PBRSUs have multiple derived service periods, we use the graded-vesting attribution method.
 The graded vesting attribution method requires a company to recognize compensation expense over the requisite service period for each vesting tranche of the award as though the award were, in substance, multiple awards.
-The compensation expense for these awards will only be reversible if the employee terminates prior to completing the requisite service periods for these award (i.e., compensation expense will not be reversed if the market condition is not met).
+The compensation expense for these awards will only be reversible if the employee terminates prior to completing the requisite service periods for these awards (i.e., compensation expense will not be reversed if the market condition is not met).

-Estimating the fair value of equity-settled awards as of the grant date using valuation models, such as the Black-Scholes option-pricing model and Monte-Carlo simulation model, is affected by assumptions regarding a number of complex variables.
+Estimates of the fair value of equity-settled awards as of the grant date using valuation models, such as the Black-Scholes option-pricing model and a Monte-Carlo simulation model, is affected by assumptions regarding a number of complex variables.
 Changes in the assumptions can materially affect the fair value and ultimately how much stock-based compensation expense is recognized.
 These inputs are subjective and generally require significant analysis and judgment to develop.
 For all stock options granted to date, we calculated the expected term using the SEC simplified method.
 We have limited information on our past volatility and a limited operating history.
 Therefore, we have estimated the volatility data based on a study of publicly traded industry peer companies.
 For purposes of identifying these peer companies, we considered the industry, stage of development, size and financial leverage of potential comparable companies.
+As of the second quarter of 2014, we no longer calculate expected term using the SEC simplified method and began to calculate its expected term.
+We have not granted any stock options since making the change.
 The risk-free interest rate is based on the yield available on U.S. Treasury zero-coupon issues similar in duration to the expected term of the equity-settled award.